 Interview with David Atwood

 David Atwood is an anti-death penalty activist.
-In Video 1, Atwood describes his involvement with the Texas Coalition to Abolish the Death Penalty, and his relationships with since-executed Death Row inmates including Richard Jones, Ronald Allridge, James Allridge, Anthony Fuentes, Dominique Green or their families, as well as the family of murder victim Andrew Lastrapes.
+In Video 1, Atwood describes his involvement with the Texas Coalition to Abolish the Death Penalty, and his relationships with since-executed individuals on Death Row including Richard Jones, Ronald Allridge, James Allridge, Anthony Fuentes, Dominique Green or their families, as well as the family of murder victim Andrew Lastrapes.
 In Videos 2 and 3, Atwood describes an execution and outlines numerous problems with capital punishment.
 In Video 3, Atwood ascribes the relative silence of the contemporary Catholic Church about the death penalty to generational change: a generation of men who focus narrowly on abortion have replaced Vatican II-era clergy who cared about social justice in broad terms.This interview took place on September 25, 2008 in Houston, Harris County, Texas.

 RAYMOND: We’re here with David Atwood in the Olive Branch Room of the Maryknoll Farmers House in Houston, Texas—